filecoin-project/filecoin-docs/docs/get-started/lotus/installation.md

    This will put `lotus`, `lotus-miner` and `lotus-worker` in `/usr/local/bin`.

-   `lotus` will use the `$HOME/.lotus` folder by default for storage (configuration, chain data, wallets, etc).
+   `lotus` will use the `$HOME/.lotus` folder by default for storage (configuration, chain data, wallets).
 See [advanced options](configuration-and-advanced-usage.md) for information on how to customize the Lotus folder.

    Once the installation is finished, use the command down below to ensure lotus is installed successfully for the right network.